ADHD, Autism, & Bedwetting

 You’re Not Alone

 If your child with ADHD and/or Autism is struggling with bedwetting, know that many parents are facing the same emotions you're experiencing.
 It is natural to want your child to succeed, and to be willing to do anything to reduce their struggles.
-Goodnites® Bedwetting Underwear can help ease some of the bedwetting burden by helping your child stay dry throughout the night.
+Goodnites® Nighttime Underwear can help ease some of the bedwetting burden by helping your child stay dry throughout the night.
+If you, your child or other family members are struggling with big feelings about bedwetting, reach out for support, either through professional help or by connecting with others who have gone through similar experiences.
+Find your local Autism Society Affiliate or other organization.